weaveworks-experiments/flux-classic/site/fluxctl.md

 Flags:
   -f, --format="": format each service with the go template expression given
-      --format-rule="": format each rule with the go template expression given (implies --verbose) -v, --verbose[=false]: show the list of selection rules for each service
+      --format-rule="": format each rule with the go template expression given (implies --verbose) -v, --verbose[=false]: show the details of each service
 ```

 You can also query for instances, of a particular service or of any